mistydemeo/metadater/README.md

 - There are no options, but we could add some.
 - The supported extensions are hardcoded right now.
 These should be a configurable option.
 - The camera-related Exif features contain a number of Sony device-specific hacks, which kind of sucks.
 This should be user-configurable, or another way should be found to capture all of this data regardless of device.
+- Fix Ruby 1.8-specific issues.
+  - Metadata is logged in 1.8, but fields in the YAML are in the wrong order
+  - Non-video files which begin with a period are not skipped in 1.8

 License
 -------